zuestmedia/zmplugin/readme.txt

 Yes.
 The website management and config settings are working on all themes.
 The extended customizer settings are only available with ZMTheme WordPress Themes.

 == Changelog ===

+= 1.0.19 =
+* Update: CookieConsentBanner style and accessibility

 = 1.0.18 =
 * Update: Design API -> design_explorer_api & _free_post_tag_id / _pro_post_tag_id changed to https://design.zuestmedia.com